 Agreement/Disagreement Among Respondents

-By far, the most consistent responses (meaning there was the most agreement among respondents) were to the question regarding face rents, indicating positive growth over the next year.
-The least consistent responses were to the question about employment growth, indicating uncertainty about employment growth over the next year.
-(This was the least consistent reading in the previous survey as well.)
-This reading is in line with the unsteady job growth that has occurred in the recent past and reflects uncertainty due to the upcoming U.S. presidential election.
+The most consistent responses (meaning there was the most agreement among survey participants) relate to the questions regarding face rents and occupancy rates.
+Those responses indicate that steady, continuing growth is expected in these areas over the next year.
+The least consistent responses align with questions about employment growth and the expected costs of construction labor over the next year.
+For three surveys in a row, consensus about employment growth within the respondents’ firms has been one of the least consistent.
+These employment-related readings are consistent with the uneven real estate-related job growth that has occurred in various regions across the country in the recent past and reflects uncertainty both before and since the U.S. presidential election.

 The data is compiled and analyzed by Thomas Hamilton, Ph.D., MAI, CRE, and Gerald Fogelson Distinguished Chair in Real Estate at Roosevelt University in Chicago.
 The survey questions and statistical methodology were created, refined and finalized between 2014 and 2016 by the NAIOP Distinguished Fellows listed on the online NAIOP Sentiment Index.